 First, you’ll need a vacuum cleaner to get all the dirt and crumbs.
-You’ll also want a microfiber soft cloth, soft toothbrush, or soft fabric brush if you’re planning to wash the fabric by hand.
+A microfiber soft cloth, soft toothbrush, or soft fabric brush also helps if you’re planning to wash the fabric by hand.

 Next, you’ll need some warm water, baby-safe soap (or baking soda if you prefer that as a cleaning agent), dishwashing soap, and disinfecting baby-safe wipes, which you’ll also use for cleaning the fabric.